jchavezar/vertex-ai-samples/gen_ai/video/readme.md

 # Overview:

-There are 2 important components: the **preprocessing** component that is in charge of creating fps (frames per second), transcription, embeddings and indexing, and the **front end** which is a streamlit webserve that does queries to the vector database in cloud sql.
+2 important components: **preprocessing**; it creates fps (frames per second), transcriptions, embeddings and indexing, and the **front end** which is a streamlit webserver to query the vector database in cloud sql.

 # Steps: